nuuuwan/news_lk3_data/README.md

 *2024-04-19 07:24:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/195770) · `si`

-The funeral of Deputy Minister Palitha Thevarapperuma, 64, who died from an electric shock, is today.
-He served in various roles from 2010-2020 and was a significant figure in society.
+The funeral of Deputy Minister Palitha Thevarapperuma, 64, who died from an electric shock, is today in Matugama.
+He served as a Deputy Minister from 2010-2020.

 🟩